yarisvt/tyk-docs/tyk-docs/content/shared/gateway-config.md

 ### auth_override
 This is used as part of the RPC / Hybrid back-end configuration in a Tyk Enterprise installation and isn’t used anywhere else.

-### enable_redis_rolling_limiter
-EV: <b>TYK_GW_ENABLEREDISROLLINGLIMITER</b><br />
-Type: `bool`<br />

-Redis based rate limiter with fixed window.
-Provides 100% rate limiting accuracy, but require two additional Redis roundtrip for each request.

-### enable_sentinel_rate_limiter
-EV: <b>TYK_GW_ENABLESENTINELRATELIMITER</b><br />
-Type: `bool`<br />

-To enable, set to `true`.
-The sentinel-based rate limiter delivers a smoother performance curve as rate-limit calculations happen off-thread, but a stricter time-out based cool-down for clients.
-For example, when a throttling action is triggered, they are required to cool-down for the period of the rate limit.
-Disabling the sentinel based rate limiter will make rate-limit calculations happen on-thread and therefore offers a staggered cool-down and a smoother rate-limit experience for the client.
-For example, you can slow your connection throughput to regain entry into your rate limit.
-This is more of a “throttle” than a “block”.
-The standard rate limiter offers similar performance as the sentinel-based limiter.
-This is disabled by default.

-### enable_non_transactional_rate_limiter
-EV: <b>TYK_GW_ENABLENONTRANSACTIONALRATELIMITER</b><br />
-Type: `bool`<br />

-An enhancement for the Redis and Sentinel rate limiters, that offers a significant improvement in performance by not using transactions on Redis rate-limit buckets.

-### drl_notification_frequency
-EV: <b>TYK_GW_DRLNOTIFICATIONFREQUENCY</b><br />
-Type: `int`<br />

-How frequently a distributed rate limiter synchronises information between the Gateway nodes.
-Default: 2 seconds.

-### drl_threshold
-EV: <b>TYK_GW_DRLTHRESHOLD</b><br />
-Type: `float64`<br />

-A distributed rate limiter is inaccurate on small rate limits, and it will fallback to a Redis or Sentinel rate limiter on an individual user basis, if its rate limiter lower then threshold.
-A Rate limiter threshold calculated using the following formula: `rate_threshold = drl_threshold * number_of_gateways`.
-So you have 2 Gateways, and your threshold is set to 5, if a user rate limit is larger than 10, it will use the distributed rate limiter algorithm.
-Default: 5

-### drl_enable_sentinel_rate_limiter
-EV: <b>TYK_GW_DRLENABLESENTINELRATELIMITER</b><br />
-Type: `bool`<br />

-Controls which algorthm to use as a fallback when your distributed rate limiter can't be used.

 ### enforce_org_data_age
 EV: <b>TYK_GW_ENFORCEORGDATAAGE</b><br />